The integral trace form as a complete invariant for real $S_n$ number fields: Introduction

 \item[(ii)] A local-global point of view.
 Using the Adelization of the orthogonal group one can show that genus and the spinor genus of the integral trace form coincide.
-Together with the classification genus of the integral trace this method permits one to deal with the problem in the case of non-real fields that have no wild ramification.
-See \cite{Man5} and \cite{Man7}.
+Together with the classification genus of the integral trace, this method permits to deal with the problem in the case of non-real fields that have no wild ramification.
+See \cite{Man5} and \cite{Man7} for details and a proof of

+\begin{theorem} Let $K,L$ be two number fields with the same discriminant $d$, same signature and without wild ramification.
+Suppose that the fields are non-totally real and that they do not have wild primes.
+Then, For extra details of the construction of the elements $\alpha_{K}^{p}$ see also \cite{Man9}.